aparx/Forge-Hammers/README.md

 # Forge-Hammers
-Hammers is a **Minecraft** modification that adds special functionality to every miner, that wants<br>
+Hammers is a **Minecraft 1.7.10 - 1.14.0** modification that adds special functionality to every miner, that wants<br>
 to break large areas at once.
 This modification adds new ores, machines and items to a players<br>
 daily life and world.
 Although it maintains high efficiency, performance and quality it keeps<br>
 improving the players game experience.<br><br>